IDPA 210er Cup

 IDPA Standard Classifier

-The IDPA standard classifier consists of 3 stages and 8 strings requiring 72 round to complete.
+The IDPA standard classifier consists of 3 stages and 8 strings requiring a total of 72 rounds to complete.
 It is used to assess the skill level of a shooter and to classify him or her accordingly.
 This allows shooters to compete against others of similar skill level, making competitions more rewarding for everybody.
 Every competitor has to complete the classifier at least once every twelve months in order to be able to join competitions.